 This is because both of these features remove top level rows (group rows and master rows) from the displayed rows, making it impossible to paginate based on the top level rows only.

-Number.
 How many rows to load per page.
-Default value = 100.
 If

 The following methods compose the pagination API are all available from

-Returns the 0 index based page which ag-Grid is showing right now.
+Returns the 0-based index of the page which is showing.

 Goes to the specified page.
 If the page requested doesn't exist, it will go to the last page.

-This event is triggered every time the paging state changes, Some of the most common scenarios for this event to be triggered are:
+Triggered every time the paging state changes.
+Some of the most common scenarios for this event to be triggered are: